robertofranceschi/simulation-and-performance-evaluation/README.md

-# Simulation and Performance evlautation in Python
+# Simulation and Performance evlautation
-Repo of the course "Computer Aided Simulation and Performance Evaluation" at PoliTO.
+Repo of the course __Computer Aided Simulation and Performance Evaluation__ at PoliTO.

 This repo contains code and report of 4 lab simulations.